January 22nd is National Blonde Brownie Day, and May 9th is National Butterscotch Brownie Day. Both are earlier names for a blondie.

 Some blondies have chocolate chips, butterscotch chips, toffee chips or an assortment.
 Nuts are optional.

-We received a gift of maple syrup, and were checking out our list of ways to use maple syrup.
+We recently received a gift of maple syrup, and were checking out our list of ways to use maple syrup.
 We settled on this recipe we’ve been wanting to try, for Maple Syrup Blondies from Lauryn Cohen of BellaBaker.com.

 We actually prefer blondies with chocolate chunks to brownies.
 Lauryn prefers toffee bits in her blondies.

 In this recipe, she substituted maple syrup for the toffee.
 As she explains, it gives the same sweet, caramelized flavor throughout the whole base of the blondie, rather than just in little toffee pockets.
 She also added in some cinnamon, chocolate chips and coconut.